dbroadway/collaborative-stewardship/docs/Collaborative Stewardship.md

 ## 11\.
 Conclusion

 The Collaborative Stewardship Model offers a viable pathway beyond current socioeconomic systems.
-By integrating ecological wisdom with technological innovation and social cooperation, it addresses contemporary challenges while creating conditions for sustainable human flourishing.
+By integrating ecological wisdom with technological innovation and social cooperation, it addresses today's challenges while creating conditions for sustainable human flourishing.

 Success requires sustained effort and careful attention to both technical and social dimensions of change.
 However, the model's flexibility and grounding in human-scale relationships make it more achievable than it might initially appear.